 During the regular 2018-19 season, FOX launched just four new scripted shows and cancelled them all.
 Was it due to the expectation of the big sale to Disney?
 How will the network do in the ratings in the 2019-20 season?
 How many of their TV shows will be cancelled or renewed?
 Stay tuned.

 How do the execs decide what to cancel or keep?
 They look at a lot of different factors but the ratings play a very large role.
 The higher the ratings, the better chances a show has of surviving.

-FOX shows this season (so far): 9-1-1, 9-1-1: Lone Star, Almost Family, Bless The Harts, Bob’s Burgers, Empire, Family Guy, Gordon Ramsey’s 24 Hours to Hell and Back, Last Man Standing, The Masked Singer, Prodigal Son, The Resident, and The Simpsons.
+FOX shows this season (so far): 9-1-1, 9-1-1: Lone Star, Almost Family, Bless The Harts, Bob’s Burgers, Deputy, Empire, Family Guy, Gordon Ramsey’s 24 Hours to Hell and Back, Last Man Standing, The Masked Singer, The Moodys, Prodigal Son, The Resident, and The Simpsons.